 - 1. Incubate your restriction digest as directed by the restriction enzyme supplier.
 For many enzymes, incubation for several hours can increase linearization and reduce background. - 2.
 After digestion, purify the linearized vector using any available PCR purification kit.
-We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up, sold separately (Cat. # 740609.50) and also included in the In-Fusion Snap Assembly Starter Bundle and Value Bundle (Cat. # 638945 and 638946, respectively). - 3.
+We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up kit, sold separately (Cat. # 740609.50). - 3.
 [Control] Check the background of your vector by transforming competent cells with 5-10 ng of the linearized and purified vector, in the absence of In-Fusion cloning master mix.
 If the background is high, continue digesting the vector for a longer time after the addition of more restriction enzyme(s).
 Incubate 2 hr to overnight.
-Gel-purify the remainder of the vector and transform again.
+Gel purify the remainder of the vector and transform again.